-Tom’s research provides unique perspectives on how grassroots social movements are at the forefront of changing public narratives about climate change, articulating systemic alternatives to fossil fuel extraction and generating discourses concerning the need to centre questions of justice and equity in response to the climate crisis.
+Tom Bell is a PhD Candidate in social anthropology who researches the climate movement in the Northeastern United States.
+His research provides unique perspectives on how grassroots social movements are at the forefront of changing public narratives about climate change, articulating systemic alternatives to fossil fuel extraction, and generating discourses concerning the need to centre questions of justice and equity in responses to the climate crisis.

-ESRC-funded SeNSS (South East Network for Social Sciences) studentship
+ESRC-funded studentship from the South East Network for Social Sciences (SeNSS)

 Climate Action, Justice, and Responsibility in the Context of the Green New Deal: The Construction of Social Movement Responses to the Climate Crisis in the Northeastern United States.

 Tom Bell’s PhD dissertation is based on 15 months ethnographic fieldwork undertaken during 2018/2019 with climate activists and organizers in the Northeastern United States.
 This was a political moment in which the Green New Deal became the dominant framework for U.S. social movement responses to the climate crisis.

 Tom’s research explores climate activists’ and organisers’ engagements with the ethical and moral dimensions of the climate crisis in the context of their work to achieve various forms of social, political, and economic transformation across multiple scales.
 Specifically, he analyses the decision of a grassroots climate movement organization to frame its work in terms of the Green New Deal, a wide-ranging proposal to combat the climate crisis through an assemblage of decarbonization, job creation, tackling economic inequality, and addressing social, racial, and environmental injustices.
 In so doing, he argues that the concept of responsibility can help to anthropologically elucidate and compare the ways in which social movements construct political responses to the climate crisis.